helgatheviking/KIA-Subtitle/readme.txt

 == Screenshots ==

+1. This is what the input will look like in the Block Editor.
-1. This is what the input will look like on the post editor screen.
+1. This is what the input will look like in the Classic Editor.

 == Frequently Asked Questions ==